Everyone is online right now, checking on the latest news or looking for “toilet paper near me.”

 Search behavior is skyrocketing since many people are self-quarantined and seeking information by searching online.
 People love communicating, and the Internet has thankfully been providing fantastic opportunities for many to engage, share, and even laugh a little.
 The memes, in particular, have been on point.

 Conversational marketing, the newest proven strategy within targeted messaging and content writing, is having an especially timely debut.
 Now, more than ever, communication online needs to be easily digestible.
+Take these top tips from our SEO experts!

 What is Conversational Marketing?